nikaspran/nikaspran.github.io/README.md

 ## Deployment

-Push to `master`. `.github/workflows/pages.yml` builds the site, exports it to the branch root, and publishes it to GitHub Pages with the custom domain.
+Push to `master`. `.github/workflows/pages.yml` builds the site and deploys `out/` to GitHub Pages.

-GitHub Pages serves the committed static files directly (`.nojekyll` disables Jekyll).
-To publish manually:
+The custom domain is configured via `public/CNAME` (included in the build artifact).
+Do not commit a root-level `CNAME` file; it can route the custom domain to stale branch content instead of the Actions deployment.

+For manual branch-root publishing (legacy fallback only):

 ```sh
 npm run export:root